 The CamelBak L.U.X.E. is, in my humble opinion, one of the best hydration packs for women because it’s lightweight and comfortable, and has a surprisingly generous 3-liter water capacity.
 It comes with a 3-liter CamelBak Crux reservoir with Quicklink, which I love because it’s easy to drink from and truly leak-proof.

-There’s also a removable hip belt, a very handy stretchy front stash pocket, and quite a bit more storage than you’d expect in a pack this size.
+There’s also a removable hip belt, a very handy stretchy front stash pocket (perfect for stuffing a just-in-case layering piece, like a light hiking jacket), and quite a bit more storage than you’d expect in a pack this size.

 Fave feature: This CamelBak women’s hydration pack is durable.
 I’ve used mine heavily for several years, and it still looks new-ish with not so much as a single loose thread.